DiptiSanap/CIFAR10-image-classification-CNN/README.md

 - Data Preprocessing: The images in the dataset are preprocessed by normalizing the pixel values and performing one-hot encoding on the class labels.

 - Model Architecture: The CNN model architecture is defined using the `tf.keras.Sequential` API.
-It consists of multiple convolutional layers, max-pooling layers, and fully connected layers.
+It consists of multiple convolutional layers, max-pooling, and fully connected layers.
 The model summary is displayed, showcasing the number of parameters and the layer configuration.

 - Model Training: The model is trained using the training set images and labels.
 The training process involves specifying the loss function, optimizer, and metrics for evaluation.
 The training progress, including the loss and accuracy, is logged and displayed.